 Swim in a natural cenote (sinkhole) filled with beautiful, jade-colored water and dotted with stalactites and other rock formations.
 Relax and float on the water, snorkel around the formations, and even jump off a six-metre high cliff if the mood takes you.
 It’s a half hour drive from the main town of San Miguel, but if your cruise itinerary has already taken in various stunning Caribbean beaches on your voyage then this offers a uniquely Mexican experience that you won’t forget in a hurry.
 The ancient Mayans saw their cenotes as entrances to the underworld, granting them religious status.
 It might just be a spiritual experience for you too.

-Best things to do in Cozumel
+Cozumel cruises: Best things to do in Cozumel

 Take a tequila tasting

-Learn all about Mexico’s favourite drink on one of the brilliant tasting tours that take place daily at Hacienda Antigua, in San Miguel.
+Cozumel cruise excursions are not complete without learning all about Mexico’s favourite drink on one of the brilliant tasting tours that take place daily at Hacienda Antigua, in San Miguel.
 Experts will walk you through the history and production of tequila, explaining the correct way to savour the local beverage, as well as why you might just find a worm in the bottom of your bottle.
 You’ll finish up by sampling a wide variety of different tequilas.
 Wobble your way back to the beach afterwards for a well-earned siesta.

 Relax at a beach club